mohebifar/php-jalali-extension/README.md

 We compare the extension with [sallar/jDateTime](https://github.com/sallar/jDateTime) so that we do the same `date("Y m d l s f")` action with both classes.

+I ran the script on an ubuntu 14.04 machine with php5.5 installed and enabled opcache.

 	$phpJDate = new jDateTime();
 	$extJDate = new \Jalali\Date();